vzcaffaro/programming-languages-2020/lecture-by-lecture.md

 - Lab on Building interpreters for the LambdaNat family, Assignment 2 out
 - Lab on Assignment 2

-Termrewriting as a Model of Computation (4 weeks)
+Termrewriting as a Model of Computation (4 weeks, examinable)

 - Operational and Denotational Semantics
 - Confluence and Normal Forms